librity/ft_fractol/README.md

 they change a `ctl` parameter, then render another frame and draw it to the window.

-The renderer's is where the magic happens:
+The renderers is where the magic happens:

 1. Iterate through every pixel in the buffer
 2. Transform it to a complex number (`pixel(x, y) = x + y*i`)